 Presentation by Nicola Savarese

 On the night between the 25th and 26th of September 1940, fearing that he would not be able to embark for the United States and join his already exiled friends, Benjamin committed suicide at the age of forty-eight by taking a massive dose of morphine.

-As a Jew and as one who committed suicide, Benjamin is not buried in the beautiful cemetery of Port-Bou overlooking the waves.
+As a Jew and a suicide, Benjamin is not buried in the beautiful cemetery of Port-Bou overlooking the waves.
 But about fifty metres away we find a strange downward slope to the sea, a tunnel supported by iron slabs corroded by rust and salt with steps, also in iron, which go down to the blue water.

 “Many anonymous women work with theatre in situations of social marginalisation, turning theatre into politics by other means.
 The relationship with the spectators gives meaning to what we do.
-It is a hope without illusions, but it gives us the strength to go forward in the midst of an army of the nameless.”
-[Julia Varley]
+It is a hope without illusions, but it gives us the strength to go forward in the midst of an army of nameless.”